 - is honey good on wounds

-- cinnamon good for wounds
+- is honey good for open wounds

 - will store bought honey help heal wounds